 Our goal is that you should understand the capabilities of HTTP better, be able to design solutions that use the capabilities of HTTP to its potential - and have new tools and tricks you can use when troubleshooting.

-The format will be highly interactive, so bring a laptop with a Linux terminal of some sort (For example WSL2 with Ubuntu on Windows, a Mac or a real Linux box).
+The format will be highly interactive, so bring a laptop.
+To run the workshop locally you need a Linux terminal of some sort (For example WSL2 with Ubuntu on Windows, a Mac or a real Linux box).
+The workshop also works in the browser by using GitHub Codespaces.
 If you would like to do the workshop in a pair, bring a friend - or let us know and we can hook you up with someone.
 For those that prefer to work alone, it is perfectly fine to talk to your own browser on your own laptop, too.